Pacificanthia consors

-Pacificanthia consors is a species of soldier beetle in the family Cantharidae.
+Pacificanthia consors, also known as the brown leatherwing beetle, is a species of soldier beetle in the family Cantharidae.
 It is found in North America, mainly in California.
 Adults are 14-19 mm in length.
 They are orange with brown wing covers, and the legs are reddish with black markings.
+Adults are mostly commonly on the wing in April and May.
+Adult beetles and their larva both spend most of their time in plant litter where they prey on other soil fauna.